raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 $ sudo nano /etc/sysctl.conf
 ```

-* Here are the lines you’ll want to add at the end of your /etc/sysctl.conf file:
+* Here are the lines you’ll want to add at the end of your /etc/sysctl.conf file to make better use of zram.
+Save a exit

 ```sh
 vm.vfs_cache_pressure=500